Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 ## Testing
 ________________________________________

-#### Webpage Platforms
+### Webpage Platforms

-The website testing was carried out on the following platforms
+The website testing was carried out on the following platforms:
 1. Google Chrome
 2. FireFox
 3. Safari

-#### Outcome
-The website preformed as expected on the three diffrent platforms.
+##### Outcome - The website preformed as expected on the three diffrent platforms.

+### Responsivness

+The website tested as expected using an arrary of dimentions namly:
+1. Iphone 12 Pro (390px x 844px)
+2. Ipad Air (820px x 1180px)
+3. Galaxy Fold (280px x 653px)

+##### Outcome - The website preformed as expected, howver, found that on the 280px x 653px, the gallery was slightly distored.
+##### Debug - Look into media quesy regarding gallery on smaller screen responses.